lzakrzewski/simple-prepaid-card/README.md

 `CustomerRepository` => `DoctrineORMRepository`
 `CreditCardProvider` => `LocalCreditCardProvider`

-It allows me to quickly switch between implementations in case when I decide for e.g. to use `DoctrineODM` instead of `DoctrineORM`.
+It allows me to quickly switch between implementations in a case when I decide for e.g. to use `DoctrineODM` instead of `DoctrineORM`.
 It is helpful for test purposes as well.
-Here is another implementation od credit card provider `TestCreditCardProvider` which allows me to define behavior of credit card provider for test purposes.
+Here is another implementation od credit card provider `TestCreditCardProvider` which allows me to define a behavior of credit card provider for test purposes.

 #### Coupling with framework
 The application has framework agnostic model.
-Entry point for the application model is Symfony controller within the Bundle.
+The entry point for the application model is Symfony controller within the Bundle.
 The bundle contains only framework related stuff (views) and configuration of them.

 ## Provisioning and Deployment
 Here is a simple script to firstly provision http://138.68.141.70/ host with [Ansible](https://www.ansible.com/) and then deploy the application on it.